chaoskagami/corbenik/doc/features.md

     format is incapable of accomodating some changes in a sane manner that doesn't require excessive RE or on console one off offset checks.

 [3] Luma is a weird beast - "Noob-proof" as github states very perfectly describes it for better or worse.
-Want to load
-    encrypted SD FIRM?
-Nope.
-Load SD firm with SysNAND?
-Nope.
-And many options aren't exposed to the user, period.
-Oh, I suppose there's no legitimate reason to disable firmprot anyways, either.
-Detection of Emunand #2 tends to be faulty.
-I have four.
+It can do
+    a lot, has a very good focus on what it wants to do and probably works good enough for 90% of users.
+It handles the vast majority of use cases well and sanely.

+    Some internal bits aren't exposed as configurable because turning them off is bad for the inexperienced.
+This is both good and bad.
+On the upside, less brick complaints.
+On the downside, it loses some power for hacker-ish people who know what they're doing and have odd requirements.

+    As I've been told by @TuxSH - "Noob-proof" != Just for noobs.
+I find that "Noob-proof" as a goal tends to somewhat limit the people who truly understand what they're doing, however, in any software - not just Luma.

+    My only real complaint about Luma is the sheer amount of pointer math instead of reading headers correctly.

 [4] Reisyukaku has fallen behind a bit; his firmware is still in use and rather slim.
 He does, however, do some fancy
     ass magic to load a re-encrypted copy (?) of the nintendo firmware using a key refered to as the 'memekey'.
 How